arshia96/mahiShop/README.md

 # Demo mahiShop <br>
 / Mini Shop With Django-Python <br>
-/ Read First.txt for run project <br>
+/ Read First.txt to run project <br>
 / The admin panel address is separate from the customer panel <br>
 / Hope You Enjoy :)